alexch/codelikethis/public/projects/markdown_preview.md

 ## Tech

-* Native DOM (or jQuery or React) for user events
+* Native DOM for user events
+  * (or jQuery or React if you prefer)
-* HTML forms and layout
+* HTML forms and CSS layout & styling
 * a Markdown rendering library
   * We recommend [Marked](https://github.com/chjj/marked)
 * Cypress Tests